marcus29200/lucidshed/backend/data-api/README.md

 ### Running tests
 - Run `poetry run pytest -n auto` to run all tests or define a specific test to run
+  - Exclude `-n auto` if you don't want to run them in parallel.